MonetDB/monetdb-spark/README.md

   the data.
 For now the default is to issue one COPY BINARY per partition but this may change in the future.

+* **allowoverflow**: determines what happens if a value is outside the range of the destination column.
+If true, overflowing values are replaced with NULL, if false an exception is thrown and processing is aborted.
+  The default is 'true'.

 ## Building